poiyomi/PoiyomiDocs/docs/special-fx/uv-tile-discard.md

 | **v = 1** | `1,0` | `1,1` | `1,2` | `1,3` |
 | **v = 0** | `0,0` | `0,1` | `0,2` | `0,3` |

+## Face Discard

+- `Type`: **Boolean**

+Face Discard is a granular alternative to the [Cull](/docs/rendering/main.md#cull) rendering option, providing control over which faces of a mesh to discard.
+It utilizes the pixel mode of UV Tile Discard to apply face discarding selectively, instead of applying global face culling across the entire material.

+This is useful when some backfaces are visible, such as in exposed interior areas of clothing, while others are not and can be discarded to improve performance.
+Using Face Discard in these cases lets you achieve performance gains without the limitations of enabling global culling.

+However, it’s important to note that while Face Discard provides more granular control compared to traditional face culling, it does not offer the same level of performance improvement as the global [Cull](/docs/rendering/main.md#cull) render option, which should be used when possible.
+This is due the discarding being performed in the fragment shader.

+### Face Discard UV

+- `Type`: **Dropdown**, Options: `UV0`/`UV1`/`UV2`/`UV3`

+Which UV to draw from for discarding.
+This can be the base UV or an alternative UV made specifically for UV Tile discard.

+### Face to Discard

+- `Type`: **Dropdown**, Options: `Back`/`Front`

+Sets what faces should be discarded.
+By default, this is set to `Back`. `Front` is only useful for special effects.

+### Discard Coordinates

+- `Type`: **Booleans**

+These coordinates work in the same manner as the primary [Discard Coordinates](#discard-coordinates) option.

 ## UV Tile Setup